digital-dreamer/twister-proxy/README.md

 > ./twisterd -daemon -rpcallowip=127.0.0.1 -public_server_mode=1

-This will run twister server in background, allow RPC calls, but only form the same computer, and put it in "public server mode", which is designed for this purpose.
+This will run twister server in background, allow RPC calls, but only from the same computer, and put it in "public server mode", which is designed for this purpose.

 **5 - run twister-proxy**